CIS565-Fall-2021/Project0-Getting-Started/README.md

 ![](images/webgl_supported.png)

 #### DXR Compatibility
-The CETS lab computer doesn't have a DXR compatible GPU (see the below error.
+The CETS lab computer doesn't have a DXR compatible GPU (see the below error).
 ![](images/drx_run_result.png)